ldb/lua-telegram-bot/README.md

 ```
 Include your bot token as parameter for `configure()`.

+At the moment, only getUpdates method (aka polling) is supported, no webhooks.

 The `bot` Table exports variables and functions which return the following return values:

 ### Return values